theasci/librarian-puppet/README.md

 ## The Puppetfile

-Every Puppet repository that uses Librarian-puppet will have a file named `Puppetfile` in the root directory of that repository.
+Every Puppet repository that uses Librarian-puppet may have a file named `Puppetfile` or `Modulefile` in the root directory of that repository.
 The full specification for which modules your puppet infrastructure repository depends goes in here.

-### Simple Puppetfile
+### Simple usage

-This Puppetfile will download all the dependencies listed in your Modulefile from the Puppet Forge
+If no Puppetfile is present, `librarian-puppet` will download all the dependencies listed in your Modulefile from the Puppet Forge, as if the Puppetfile contained

     forge "http://forge.puppetlabs.com"